Temperatures expected to tumble as cold front heads in

 Sub-tropic westerly wind over the North Island has brought humidity and warmer weather, while sub-Antarctic westerly wind has brought cold and dry air to the South Island.

-This comes after MetService yesterday forecasted warm temperatures for most regions across the country.
+This comes after MetService yesterday forecast warm temperatures for most regions across the country, especially overnight with some places expecting minimums of around 9C above average.

 At midday today, Auckland was sitting at 20C while Whangarei's temperature was at 22C.